iambrainstorming/iambrainstorming.github.io/src/chapters/economics/women-employment.md

 For those who claim women don’t have time due to household responsibilities and childcare—think again.
 With remote and flexible work, it’s entirely possible to design a realistic daily schedule that honors both family duties and professional goals.
 Below is a sample timetable tailored for parents; you can easily adapt it whether you’re an early riser or a night owl.

+**You always find time for the things you truly love — everything else is just an excuse.**

 [TimeTable](./data/parents-time-table.pdf)